Rambo-Li/Leetcode/README.md

 1. Nail down the minimal information needed.
     What value to determine the result?
 Can you name it in English?
 How many pointers and values do you need?
 2. Decide the data form in memory, it can be thought as data structure.
     The data hold in memory serves as the basis for computation.
-Manipulating them should be as easy as possible.
+Usually the usage pattern decides the data structure.
 3. Decide the update rule, such as reading, adding, deleting, etc.
     How to manipulate the data?
 How to classify the scenarios so the code is easy to write and clean?